rrrnld/earth-observation-for-journalism/README.md

-# Remote sensing for journalism
+# Remote Sensing for Journalism

 This repository contains a series of notebooks describing interaction with the Copernicus Open Acces Hub in order to obtain and manipulate earth observation data.
 The aim is to document common tasks that might make the data from the Copernicus Sentinel missions attractive for usage in data journalism reporting.